 - Fish – 165° F / 74° C

 - Fruits and Vegetables – 135° F / 57° C

-Just as there are standards for human cooking (even if you may not always be aware of them because we follow packing instructions), there are rules that apply to cooking dog food.
-It’s never a good idea to give your dog undercooked or overcooked food.
+Just as there are standards for human cooking (even if you may not always be aware of them because we follow packing instructions), rules apply to cooking dog food.
+It's never a good idea to give your dog undercooked or overcooked food.

 4. Healthy dog nutrition basics

-When making your own homemade dog food, canine nutritional needs should be the top concern.
-Many people call dogs “carnivores” or meat eaters.
-This is simply not true.
+Many people call dogs “carnivores” or meat-eaters.
+This is not true.

-Dogs evolved to enjoy a meat and plant based diet.
+Dogs evolved to enjoy meat and a plant-based diet.
 This is why they go outside and eat leaves and grass.
-For a food your dog will love, make a mix of meats and vegetables.
+For food your dog will love, make a mix of meats and vegetables.